realkoder/system-integration/01._Assignments/11._Cors_Media_I/11b._Integrate_with_payment/DOCS_PAYMENT_README.md

 <br>

-## Step by step integration of Clerk auth
+## Step by step integration of Stripe

 #### 1. Register at Stripe